 Expectations of an Intern

-The intern is expected be a significant member of the learning community, participating as a professional within the university, classroom, school, and community.
+The intern is expected to be a significant member of the learning community, participating as a professional within the university, classroom, school, and community.
 The roles and responsibilities include:

 • Attend all required meetings prior to, during, and following internship experience